Xjkstar/fastlane-plugin-schindler/README.md

 [![fastlane Plugin Badge](https://rawcdn.githack.com/fastlane/fastlane/master/fastlane/assets/plugin-badge.svg)](https://rubygems.org/gems/fastlane-plugin-schindler)

+## About Schindler

+Schindler is a TestFlight automatic processing tool, which is used to maintain the number of TestFlight quota, eliminate useless testers, and improve the external gray effect of iOS.

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-schindler`, add it to your project by running: